Reversible Residual Normalization Alleviates Spatio-Temporal Distribution Shift: Experiments

 \section{Experiments}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\textbf{Datasets}\quad We evaluate our framework on three diverse spatio-temporal benchmarks. \textbf{METR-LA} and \textbf{PEMS-BAY} are classic traffic speed datasets containing 207 and 325 sensors from Los Angeles and the San Francisco Bay Area, respectively, with 5-minute sampling frequency over 4--6 months. \textbf{SDWPF} \cite{zhou2024sdwpf} represents an energy domain, providing 24 months of wind power data from 134 turbines, featuring 19 dynamic variables including SCADA system parameters and ERA5 meteorological data.
-Regarding graph construction, METR-LA and PEMS-BAY utilize distance-based connectivity via Gaussian kernel thresholding, while SDWPF leverages spatial proximity between turbines.
-All datasets are chronologically split into 70\% training, 10\% validation, and 20\% testing sets to evaluate forecasting performance under temporal distribution shifts.\\
+\textbf{Datasets}\quad We evaluate our framework on four diverse spatio-temporal benchmarks. \textbf{METR-LA} and \textbf{PEMS-BAY} are classic traffic speed datasets containing 207 and 325 sensors from Los Angeles and the San Francisco Bay Area, respectively, with 5-minute sampling frequency over 4--6 months. \textbf{SDWPF} \cite{zhou2024sdwpf} represents an energy domain, providing 24 months of wind power data from 134 turbines, featuring 19 dynamic variables including SCADA system parameters and ERA5 meteorological data. \textbf{LargeST-SD} \cite{liu2023largest} is a large-scale traffic flow dataset encompassing 716 sensors in San Diego over a 5-year horizon (2017--2021) aggregated at 15-minute intervals.
+Regarding graph construction, METR-LA, PEMS-BAY, and LargeST-SD utilize distance-based connectivity via Gaussian kernel thresholding, while SDWPF leverages spatial proximity between turbines.
+For data splitting, METR-LA, PEMS-BAY, and SDWPF are chronologically split into 70\% training, 10\% validation, and 20\% testing sets.
+LargeST-SD is split by years, utilizing the full year of 2019 for training, alongside 3-month blocks of 2020 and 2021 for validation and testing, respectively.\\

-\textbf{Baselines}\quad We evaluate our model against several state-of-the-art methods addressing distribution shift. \textbf{RevIN}~\cite{kim2021reversible} normalizes each instance by its mean and variance, symmetrically denormalizing outputs to restore original scales. \textbf{Dish-TS}~\cite{fan2023dish} models intra-space and inter-space shifts using a Dual-CONET framework to learn separate distribution coefficients. \textbf{SAN}~\cite{liu2023adaptive} adopts a fine-grained approach, normalizing sub-series "slices" while predicting future statistics for adaptive denormalization. \textbf{ST-Norm}~\cite{deng2021st} utilizes temporal and spatial modules to separately refine high-frequency and local components by removing low-frequency and global trends from raw data.\\
+\textbf{Baselines}\quad We evaluate our model against several baseline methods addressing distribution shift. \textbf{RevIN}~\cite{kim2021reversible} normalizes each instance by its mean and variance, symmetrically denormalizing outputs to restore original scales. \textbf{Dish-TS}~\cite{fan2023dish} models intra-space and inter-space shifts using a Dual-CONET framework to learn separate distribution coefficients. \textbf{SAN}~\cite{liu2023adaptive} adopts a fine-grained approach, normalizing sub-series "slices" while predicting future statistics for adaptive denormalization. \textbf{ST-Norm}~\cite{deng2021st} utilizes temporal and spatial modules to separately refine high-frequency and local components by removing low-frequency and global trends from raw data. \textbf{IN-Flow}~\cite{fan2025flow} employs an instance normalization flow within a decoupled bi-level optimization framework to reversibly transform non-stationary time series distributions. \textbf{SAUP}~\cite{HuFYWXFW23} explicitly mitigates spatial-temporal shifts by utilizing invertible attention flows to project data into a unified stationary space before capturing topological and geographic correlations.\\

 \textbf{Backbone models}\quad To demonstrate the versatility of our model-agnostic framework, we evaluate it on diverse mainstream architectures. \textbf{DCRNN}~\cite{li2018dcrnn_traffic} integrates diffusion convolution with GRUs to model traffic as a directed diffusion process. \textbf{Graph WaveNet}~\cite{wu2019graph} combines dilated TCNs with an adaptive adjacency matrix to capture hidden spatial dependencies. \textbf{GMAN}~\cite{zheng2020gman} utilizes an encoder-decoder structure with spatio-temporal attention blocks to model dynamic correlations. \textbf{Auto-DSTSGN}~\cite{jin2022automated} employs an automated dilated graph framework with neural architecture search to construct adaptive adjacency matrices. \textbf{STPGNN}~\cite{kong2024spatio} introduces a pivotal graph convolution module to prioritize sensors with complex dependencies within a parallel feature extraction framework.\\